 The Causal Loop

 Dick uses the classic temporal paradox, the causal loop, using Benton’s time machine, to juxtapose these alternatives.
-By travelling into the past to present his invention, which he does not recognise when it is later rejected because he has not reached the point in the future from which he travelled with it, all stability is challenged, not just the societal control of Stability.
-Science fiction is also mixed with myth with the tale of the evil city trapped into a globe overseen by a Watcher, though these are genres that are frequently intriguingly mixed.
+He travels into the past to present his invention, which he does not recognise when it is later rejected because he has not reached the point in the future from which he travelled with it.
+Thus all stability is challenged, not just the societal control of Stability.
+Science fiction is also mixed with myth with the tale of the evil city trapped into a globe overseen by a Watcher, though these are genres that are frequently intriguingly combined.